Keauhou Place

 No analysis available

-Several listings explicitly list surfboard (and bike) storage among amenities, supporting that the building provides surfboard storage facilities.
+The listings repeatedly mention surfboard storage as an amenity.
+This is direct, explicit evidence that the building provides surfboard storage facilities.

 No analysis available